People and process

 - Facilitate automation

-With Boundary, the Platform team enables golden workflows for federating identity and enabling secure access to remote target systems.
-The Platform team empowers AppDev and other teams to independently access target systems and perform their tasks bound with a session time-to-live (TTL) and dynamic ephemeral credentials while maintaining centralized management and control.
-The Platform team oversees and governs these workflows, ensuring compliance with policies, security requirements, and best practices.
+With Boundary, the Platform Team enables golden workflows for federating identity and enabling secure access to remote target systems.
+The Platform Team empowers application development and other teams to independently access target systems and perform their tasks bound with a session time-to-live (TTL) and dynamic ephemeral credentials while maintaining centralized management and control.
+The Platform Team oversees and governs these workflows, ensuring compliance with policies, security requirements, and best practices.

 Consumer workflows

-- Developer Workflow: In this workflow the developer is enabled to access remote target systems and perform their operations.
+- Developer workflow: In this workflow the developer can access remote target systems and perform their operations.

-- Target onboarding workflow: This foundational workflow involves onboarding a target to Boundary.
+- Target on-boarding workflow: This foundational workflow involves on-boarding a target to Boundary.
 This involves attaching credential libraries and credential stores to a target, setting up automated target discovery workflows if applicable and setting up RBAC policies.
-This workflow will be leveraged by teams looking to onboard newer hosts for secure remote access.
+Teams use this workflow to onboard newer hosts for secure remote access.

-- Credentials onboarding workflow: For dynamic credentials, this involves determining the location within HashiCorp Vault where secrets for a particular credential will be stored and ensuring the credential library can consume those secrets.
-This workflow will be leveraged by security teams responsible for the governance of HashiCorp Vault to setup dynamic credentials.
+- Credentials on-boarding workflow: For dynamic credentials, this involves determining the secrets storage location within HashiCorp Vault Enterprise for a particular credential and ensuring the credential library can consume those secrets.
+Security teams use this workflow for the governance of HashiCorp Vault Enterprise to setup dynamic credentials.